godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==
+= 2.2.2 - November 2019 =

+* Fix: Warnings and error with Gutenberg product blocks

+* Update: Add markets to settings page

 = 2.2.1 - August 2019 =

 * Update: Add markets to settings page